RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

 - insert an element before another one

-  - var.insertBefore(new Element, element we want to have above)
+  - parentElement.insertBefore(new Element, element above which new element will be inserted)
+    - --> parentElement is the section (body, specific div) where you want to insert the new element

 - var.replaceChild(newElement, what we want to replace)

-- var.removeChild(element we want to remove)
+- parentElement.removeChild(element we want to remove)

+- emailElement.innerHTML = ""

+  - to clear the whole element

-**insert CSS STyles with JS**
+- **insert CSS STyles with JS**

 - create a variable which targets the button
   - buttonEL = document.querySelector("#master")
 - create a function
   - addFunction () => buttonEl.classList.add("classNameCSS") "no dot necessary here as it will insert this classNmeCSS in Html !!!"
+  -
 - give it an event:

   - addEventListener("type of event eg click", functionName)